Japanese female lawmaker laughed at for comments on teen exploitation

 Women make up less than 10 percent of the 465-member Japanese parliament.
 Kishida’s 20-member cabinet will have two women as of April.
 (Women make up 51 percent of the Japanese population.
 For context, the U.S. Congress is 27 percent female.)

-In April, Japan will lower its legal age to 18 from 20 for the first time in more than 140 years, a move to give young people more rights and responsibilities and to encourage more civic participation in an aging and shrinking society.
+In April, Japan will lower its legal age for adulthood to 18 from 20 for the first time in more than 140 years, a move aimed at giving young people more rights and responsibilities and encouraging more civic participation in an aging and shrinking society.

 They will have the right to sign employment contracts and lease agreements and apply for credit cards and loans.
 They can be tried as adults in criminal court.
 The legal age for drinking, smoking and gambling remains at 20.